steelywing/note/docs/Linux/ACL.md

 ## Group ACL entry

-Group entry is not using the first matched, each matched group entry is checked, if any matched group entry is allow, the request is allow.
+- Group entry is not using the first matched, each matched group entry is checked
+- If any matched group entry is allow, the request is allow.

 ## Example